FDR visiting Honolulu in the Territory of Hawaii (the 50th State of the Union in 1959), ca. 1934

-New perspectives….
-In the past eleven months, I have learned an enormous amount of history (and geography!).
-I learned their history and the history that went on around them….
-I have gained a better understanding and perspective of their stories.
-I learned their names….
-This entire experience has made me more awestruck at the choice they all made, the life they all lived, and the mission they all pursued.
+NEW PERSPECTIVES.
+I have learned a lot of of history (and geography!) in the past eleven months.
+I learned their history and the history that went on around them, and I have gained a better understanding and perspective of their stories.
+I learned their names.
+This entire experience has made me more amazed at the choice they all made, the life they all lived, and the mission they all pursued.

-I have come to share their humors – Mrs. Perkins’ in particular….
+I have come to share their sense of humors – Mrs. Perkins’ in particular.
 I envy their camaraderie.
-I could sense that it was their Fellowship that sustained them through all those years and decades of living in rural China while helping Chinese people in hospitals or schools, and sacrificing their brief but invaluable moment on this earth….
-Most of all, I appreciate how they treated Chinese people – how they related to Chinese people – and how they cared to learn the language so they could communicate in Chinese.
+I could sense that it was their Fellowship that sustained them through all those years and decades of living in rural China while helping Chinese people in hospitals or schools and sacrificing their brief but invaluable moments on this earth.
+Most of all, I appreciate how these missionaries treated Chinese people – how they related to Chinese people – and how they cared to learn the language to communicate in Chinese.

 I concede that I have not thoroughly rummaged through the literature, and so, I will stand corrected.
-However, records pertaining these people are spotty from what I could gather.
+However, records about these people are spotty from what I could gather.
 There should be more than just a few fleeting pages in “Google-able” books, along with what essentially are Board Meetings minutes from The Kiangsi Chapter of Methodist Episcopal Church (江西美以美會).
-My own belief aside, I think when someone did some thing let alone sacrificing their lives for a Belief, that Belief System should honor him/her to the fullest extent and not let them simply become a footnote in history.
+My own belief aside, I think when someone did something, let alone sacrificing their lives for a Belief, that Belief System should honor him/her to the fullest extent and not let them become a footnote in history.

-I understand and can appreciate the argument: To do what these Kiukiang Methodist missionaries had done is not for the purpose of being set on an altar with a bronze head.
+I understand and appreciate the argument: To do what these Kiukiang Methodist missionaries had done is not to be set on an altar with a bronze head.
 If Mrs. and Dr. Perkins were here today, they would tell me exactly just that.
 However, what they and many others have accomplished are no less than that of Mother Teresa – definitely not when collectively considered.
 They would be considered as Saints in Catholic Churches – and they are.

 I will just leave it at that….

-Last thoughts….
+LAST THOUGHTS.
 It took this long in part because I am still holding down a job.
-More accurately, regardless how much respect one can hold for these people, how reverent one can be to these stories, and how passionate one can become for this project, there are only that many hours in a day one could hold photos of “ghosts” (my sincere apology) and analyze events of the distant past.
-It was becoming increasingly a drain physically and emotionally, especially when one becomes attached to their stories (so, there were moments when slamming down a few shots of Jamison was a must).
+More accurately, regardless of how much respect one can hold for these people, how reverent one can be to these stories, how passionate one can become for this project, there are only that many hours in a day one could hold photos of “ghosts” (my sincere apology) and analyze events of the distant past.
+It was becoming a drain increasingly physically and emotionally, especially when one becomes attached to their stories (so, there were moments when slamming down a few shots of Jamison was a must).

-But I have no regrets – because these people should be heard….
+But I have no regrets because we should remember these people.

-As I sign off here with regards to The Perkins Family Photo Collection, I feel a strange sense of accomplishment – deservingly or not.
+As I sign off here regarding The Perkins Family Photo Collection, I feel a strange sense of accomplishment – deserving or not.
 For one, I have become a much better organizer, and perhaps I could even be considered as an amateur archivist (cheers to that).
-Most of all, I am truly honored – and I feel blessed – by this rare opportunity in life to be an ambassador of sorts for these forgotten people….
+Most of all, I am truly honored – and I feel blessed – by this rare opportunity in life to be an ambassador of sorts for these forgotten people.